 uniformly for $0\le k\le n$, where $F(x)$ is a positive function on $\mathbb{R}^+$ defined by

-\end{thm} The proof of \eqref{EXnk} for small $k$, or more precisely, for $k$ such that $2^{-k}n\rightarrow\infty$, will follow readily by simple elementary arguments, whereas for the remaining range complex-analytic tools will be used.
-More precisely, when $2^{-k}n\rightarrow\infty$ and $k\ge1$, we will show that
+\end{thm} The proof of \eqref{EXnk} for small $k$, or more precisely, for $k$ such that $2^{-k}n\to\infty$, will follow readily by simple elementary arguments, whereas that for the remaining range will rely on complex-analytic tools.
+More precisely, when $2^{-k}n\to\infty$ and $k\ge1$, we will show that

-which is stronger than \eqref{EXnk} if $2^kF\lpa{2^{-k}n} =\mathcal{O}(1)$. \begin{Rem} Note that (\ref{asymp-mean-simp}) indeed holds for all $n$ and $k$ but is more useful in the range when $2^{-k}n\rightarrow\infty$. \end{Rem}
+which is stronger than \eqref{EXnk} if $2^kF\lpa{2^{-k}n} = \mathcal{O}(1)$. \begin{Rem} Note that \eqref{asymp-mean-simp} indeed holds for all $n$ and $k$ but is more useful in the range when $2^{-k}n\to\infty$. \end{Rem}

 On the other hand, the relation \eqref{EXnk} is only a (useful) asymptotic approximation if the first term on the right-hand side is not bounded for large $n$.
-Thus, to understand when this holds, we derive more precise asymptotic behaviors of $F(x)$ for large and small $x$; see Figure~\ref{plot-F} (left) for a graphical rendering of $F$.
+Thus, to understand when this holds, we derive more precise asymptotic approximations of $F(x)$ for large and small $x$; see Figure~\ref{plot-F} (left) for a graphical rendering of $F$.